Here for our final news roundup and information overload.

 What were you doing in 1992?

-You weren't weighing.
+You weren't weighing your cat.

-We're just talking about our diet, Shaw.
+We're just talking about our diets, Charlie.

 No, we used to hang out at this place in Buckhead called the Raccoon Lounge.

-Yeah, the Raccoon Lodge, yeah.
+Yeah, the Raccoon Lodge.

-And and we'd hang out.
+And we'd hang out.

-Remember Scotty Purrell, you're the man, you're the man, and he'd be there some days.
+Remember, Scotty Perrell, you're the man, you're the man.

-Uh you know the basketball thing where you shoot it, you try to get how many shots you can.
+Yeah, you know the basketball thing where you shoot it, you try to get how many shots you can.

-That's your collection.
+That's your favorite.

-The funny thing is they had all these fancy restaurants in Buckhead that we can go to.
+The funny thing is, they had all these fancy restaurants in Buckhead that we can go to.

-I mean, they had the Buckhead Diner, they had uh what was it called?
+I mean, they had the Buckhead Diner.

-Oh, the Steam House Lounge.
+Oh, the Steamhouse Lounge.

 If you want a lobster, it was great.

-Bones was the stakehaperns.
+Bones was the steak.

 Still open.